 To end our reliance on dirty energy and move toward a just and livable future, we need to bring all the people and power of the American Jewish community to bear — we need to bring all our might.
 If our institutions join others in withholding financial backing — our investments — from dirty energy companies and invest in a clean energy future, we can help turn the tide of the climate crisis.

-This report is part of the All Our Might campaign, aimed ending the era of fossil fuels and building the clean energy economy.
+Dayenu’s All Our Might campaign is aimed ending the era of fossil fuels and building the clean energy economy.
 By denying oil, gas, and coal companies the financial backing and social license to operate, we can hasten the transition to a clean energy economy, and safeguard our future l’dor vador, from generation to generation.a